 We have been using UNBOUND in the TRELLYS project, in the context of type checking and evaluation of an experimental dependently-typed language.
 In this context, UNBOUND support for telescopes is essential.
 Our experience with TRELLYS has allowed us to find and correct a few bugs in our implementation of UNBOUND, but for the most part the use of UNBOUND has been unremarkable, in the sense that it seems to "just work".
+The only drawback to using UNBOUND is the lack of pattern matching for the abstract type Bind.

 TRELLYS is an ideal client for UNBOUND, in that it is a prototype language with a greater emphasis on semantics than performance.
-Because UNBOUND is implemented using generic programming, it will be slower than a hand-coded implementation [23].
+Because UNBOUND is implemented using generic programming, it will be slower than a hand-coded implementation [25].
 If necessary, we could easily replace the generic definitions with hand-coded operations by overriding the Alpha type class instances.

 The locally nameless representation does have some performance concerns with respect to its use of open and close.
 While the standard operations fv, subst, and $\cdot \approx \cdot$ are linear in the size of terms, operations that are defined in the freshness monad must open and close the terms for each binding level, which could be expensive.
-Although we have not had any difficulties of this sort in Trellys (our experiments are still small) it is possible that with larger programs and deeper binding depths, these operations could dominate.
-To mitigate this difficulty, Unbound supports an "experts-only" interface, where critical operations can be written directly over the terms (in a manner similar to our implementations of fv, subst and $\cdot \approx \cdot$).
+Although we have not had any difficulties of this sort in TRELLYS (our experiments are still small) it is possible that with larger programs and deeper binding depths, these operations could dominate.
+To mitigate this difficulty, UNBOUND supports an "experts-only" interface, where critical operations can be written directly over the terms (in a manner similar to our implementations of fv, subst and $\cdot \approx \cdot$ ).